 One very strong school of researchers has insisted on the focusing on the protein called tau, which results in brain cell death through destruction of the neurons’ internal structure.
-TRx0237 or methylene blue, was tested on the basis of its ability to inhibit the accumulation of tau and is currently in testing.
+TRx0237 or methylene blue, was tested on the basis of its ability to inhibit the accumulation of tau but early enthusiasm was not supported by trial results.
 AADvac1 is a vaccine that targets abnormal tau protein.
 Several trials have been completed but results not yet available.

 Blood Sugar and the Brain

 The brain’s damaged ability to use glucose (blood sugar) in AD is so important that some researchers call AD “Diabetes Type 3.”
 This observation has led to treatments aimed at repairing a metabolic defect by enhancing the effect of insulin.
-Intranasal insulin is in testing with promising early results.
-Improvement of blood sugar control is also the goal of trials using the drugs pioglitazone and exanatide.
+Intranasal insulin continues in testing with some promising early results.

 The importance of inflammation in exacerbation of amyloid-beta’s neuron-destroying effects has led to trials of medications with anti-inflammatory properties.
 A trial has been completed, but results not yet reported, for combination treatment with oral ibuprofen and an inhaled anti-inflammatory medication, cromolyn.
-Benfotiamine, the medication studied in another trial, is a derivative of thiamine with anti-inflammatory properties.
+Results are also anticipated from a completed trial of benfotiamine, a derivative of thiamine with anti-inflammatory properties.

 Improving Cognition with Serotonin

 Serotonin neurotransmission failure is a demonstrated aspect of AD, and several experimental medications attempt to correct that problem.
-RVT-101 and LuAE58054 are two examples of medications that are in clinical trials.
 Altering the brain’s serotonin activity seems to help cognitive difficulties in schizophrenia, and may also prove helpful in cognitive difficulties associated with AD.

-Another dietary trial includes the medical food, AC-1204, which contains long-chain triglyceride molecules that provide the insulin-resistant AD brain with an energy source alternative to glucose.
+A trial of the medical food, AC-1204, which contains long-chain triglyceride molecules that provide the insulin-resistant AD brain with an energy source alternative to glucose, failed in 2017.

 In light of the limited benefits seen with currently available medications, a range of behavioral interventions is also being tested in AD clinical trials.
 Preliminary results, being followed up in ongoing trials, support the value of yoga and physical activity.
 Hearing aids are being tested as a means of reducing sensory isolation experienced by AD patients with hearing problems.
 Behavioral management algorithms such as the DICE approach (Describe, Investigate, Create, Evaluate) are also being tested.